 In “What is Bohmian Mechanics,” many confusions and misperceptions about the nature of such theory are clarified, underlining its virtues of coherence, simplicity, clarity and understandability, and its insightfulness in analyzing foundational issues, as well as certain experimental setups.

-I have written several book reviews, the last of which is the volume “Protective Measurement and Quantum Reality” edited by Shan Gao.
-Also, my review of Hemmo and Schenker’s “The Road to Maxwell’s Demon,” created some debate and the authors decided it was worth discussing.
+Also, my book review of Hemmo and Schenker’s “The Road to Maxwell’s Demon,” created some debate and the authors decided it was worth discussing.
 I have my reply to them published as well in “Reply to Authors: ‘The Road to Maxwell’s Demon’.”

 I am also co-author of a book on the philosophy and foundations of physics, written in Italian, together with Mauro Dorato (Department of Philosophy, University of Rome III, Italy), Federico Laudisa (Department of Philosophy, University of Milano-Bicocca, Italy) and Nino Zanghì.
 The book, “La Natura delle Cose” (“The Nature of Things”), has been written for a philosophy or a physics student who is interested in the main problems of the theory of relativity, statistical mechanics, quantum theory and causation, but it might be accessible, even if with some effort, by an interested reader.
 My contribution is constructed along the lines of the dissertation, and argues for the common structure of fundamental physical theories, focusing on quantum theories.